-- Roast the chicken.
-Pre-heat oven to 400 degrees.
-Cover a rimmed baking sheet with foil.
+To roast the chicken, pre-heat oven to 375°F. Cover a rimmed baking sheet with foil.
 Place chicken breasts on the baking sheet and season with salt and pepper.
 Roast in oven until chicken reaches 160-165 degrees, about 30-40 minutes.
 Remove from oven and cool.
 If you are going to complete the enchiladas now, turn oven down to 350 degrees.
-When chicken is cool enough to handle, remove skin and discard.
-Shred meat by hand.
+When chicken is cool enough to handle, remove skin and shred meat.
 You should have about 3 1/2 cups.
 Save any extra for chicken salad or soft tacos.

 - Make the filling.
 In a large bowl, mix shredded chicken, corn, cilantro, green onions and about ½ cup of the tomatillo.
 Season with salt and pepper to taste.